jappeace/jappeaceApplication/content/failing-in-haskell.md

-        -> Either PlusDivErrors Double plusDiv env argA argB argC = do res <- first PDPlusError $ plus env argA argB cres <- first PDBind $ bind env argC first PDDivErrors $
+        -> Either PlusDivErrors Double plusDiv env argA argB argC = do res <- first PDPlusError $ plus env argA argB cres <- first PDLookup $ lookup env argC first PDDivErrors $
     divide (Map.fromList [("one", res), ("two", cres)]) "one" "two"
 ```

 The higher 'level' function `plusDiv` absorbs all errors from other functions
 with extra constructors.
+This isn't the most ergonomic approach because variables
+have to go through the environment map
+and in a real program you could factor this out and more typesafe
+rather then relying on runtime failure.
+However I think for an example or early prototype it's good.
 Once more this tells us exactly what part of the computation failed,
 if any.
 In this case, the [first](https://hackage.haskell.org/package/bifunctors-5/docs/Data-Bifunctor.html#v:first)
 function is being used like
 [lift](https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Class.html#v:lift):
-Transforming the function it wraps to run in the top environment.
+Transforming the function it wraps to run in the "higher level" `Either` environment.
+Some may even call this a natural transformation.

 In certain cases you can use [Data.Validation](https://hackage.haskell.org/package/validation-1.1.2/docs/Data-Validation.html)
 instead of `Either`.